johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 aliases = ["mark_1337", "be_awake", "wake_ye", "poles", "pole_shift", "pole_shifts", "calls_to_action", "action_required"]
 +++

-> All content on this site is public domain via the unlicense for redistribution and remixing without need for attribution
+This is a living document which attempts to appeal to folks with different viewpoints.
+As such, you may disagree with some of the verbiage, the verbiage you disagree with may be meant to unify the perspective opposite to yours to bridge the same gap which you're feeling from "the other side".

->
+All content on this site is public domain via the unlicense for redistribution and remixing without need for attribution.
+Please [contact / contribute](/contact/) if you have thoughts or desire changes.

-> [Protopia](https://kk.org/thetechnium/protopia/): "*the best term for the massive set of interlinked projects of activists, thinkers, and practitioners around the world who seek to contribute to the necessary and desirable transformations of societies around the world"
+> [Protopia](https://kk.org/thetechnium/protopia/): "*the best term for the massive set of interlinked projects of activists, thinkers, and practitioners around the world who seek to contribute to the necessary and desirable transformations of societies around the world"*

 ## Table of Contents